taosdata/taos_odbc/README.md

 SQLSetEnvAttr
 SQLSetStmtAttr
 ```
-- **enable ODBC-aware software to communicate with TAOS, at this very beginning, we support linux only**
+- **enable ODBC-aware software to communicate with TDengine, at this very beginning, we support linux only**
-- **enable any programming language with ODBC-bindings/ODBC-plugings to communicate with TAOS, potentially**
+- **enable any programming language with ODBC-bindings/ODBC-plugings to communicate with TDengine, potentially**
 - **still going on**...

 ### Supported platform